bmcc-mmp/mmp460/wordpress/install-wp.md

 2. **Create a new database**.
 Create a user that has administrator privilages to the database.
 Make note the names of the database, user and password.
 3. **Connect the database to the WordPress installation**.
 Locate a file in the extracted WordPress folder called wp-config-sample.php and rename it wp-config.php.
 Open it in a text editor and add the database name, user name and password in their designated places.
 Add the MySQL hostname (this information should be provided by your internet hosting service.
 It is often mysqlsvr or localhost, if installed locally).
 4. **Upload the extracted WorPress folder with all files to server**
 5. **Run the install script**.
 In your browser address field type the url of your wordpress site and follow the instructions to install the site.
+Make note of your username and password.
+These are different than the ones used for the databes.

+### Managing the site

+1. Login in to your WordPress site's dashboard at yoursiteurl/wp-admin using the username and password selected during installation.
+2. To change the theme, choose Appearance > Themes and select or install a new theme.